maaretp/exploring-robot-framework/keyword-coverage.md

 ### v.0.8.0 Browser

+# General Questions

+   * How much of these keywords represent actual need of doing this?
+I feel there are keywords that either should not be needed or belong for me to the category of them being needed only as the WebUI isn't changeable.

 Keyword | Used | Covered | Notes
 :--- | :--- | :--- | :---
 Add Style Tag |